 About the Artist

-Gregory received a 2010 GAP to continue work on a new novel, ICE MASTERS.
-ICE MASTERS is partly an historical novel concerning Spatz’s great-great uncle, Arctic explorer, John Franklin.
-Franklin, in what was by far the best funded and most celebrated Arctic expedition of all time, went to seek the Northwest Passage in 1845 and was never heard from again.
-His wife, Jane Franklin, years after the British Admiralty had given up hope of ever finding Franklin (and his 100+ seamen), never ceased in her efforts at raising money to send search parties after him until, 33 search expeditions and 35,000 pounds sterling later, remains were found.
-Franklin’s story is the single worst and most tragic in all of Arctic exploration.
+Gregory received 2010 GAP Award funding to continue work on a new novel, ICE MASTERS.
+ICE MASTERS is partly an historical novel concerning his great-great uncle, Arctic explorer, John Franklin.
+John Franklin was by far the best funded and most celebrated Arctic expedition of all time, went to seek the Northwest Passage in 1845 and was never heard from again.
+His wife, Jane Franklin, years after the British Admiralty had given up hope of ever finding her husband (and his 100+ seamen), never ceased in her efforts at raising money to send search parties after him until, 33 search expeditions and 35,000 pounds sterling later, remains were found.
+His story is the single worst and most tragic in all of Arctic exploration.

 Information included above was provided by artist at the time of application.